Surviving Breast Cancer – Learning to Be Flat and Fabulous

 - Breast prostheses can be heavy, hot and expensive.
 There are cheaper and lighter options available, so it pays to take your time and do some research.

-So here I am a year later – flat and fabulous!
+So here I am several years later – flat and fabulous!
 I realize this is not the experience for everyone who has been through the pain and agony of this insidious disease.

 This is simply my personal journey.
-I’m not sure what the future holds, but right now I have my life back.
+I’m not sure what the future holds, but I have been living my life.
 It was all about choice, asking the right questions and being diligent in gathering the facts to weigh my options.
 The decisions I made were simply the right ones for me.
 Cancer was something I had and now it’s gone, and I’m moving on.

 Do you know anyone who has survived breast cancer?
 What advice would you give to someone who is going through something similar?
 Please join the conversation.